geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part7.md

   This is useful for safely repeating calls without fear of doubling up on the debit or credit calls if a connection is lost prior to the caller receiving a response.

   NOTE: Depending on whether or not the downstream apps called provide for a GET call to see if their part of the coordinated update has occurred or not, the Verb Service in question may be required to have its own storage to record partial progress.
-At this point you have essentially crossed back over into the realm of a noun service, where the noun in question is the cooredinated operation itself.
+At this point you have essentially crossed back over into the realm of a noun service, where the noun in question is the coordinated operation itself.

 **Gateway Services** via Verb Services
 Another common use of verb services is to build API (or protocol) translators that bridge between disparate systems.
 The world of B2B APIs often requires such.